 I had been a part of an accelerated math and science track during high school, so naturally I grew with the different STEM classes.
 The sciences were the avenue I had decided to pursue because at the time I had been fond of volunteering in my local community hospital.
 Healthcare intrigued me the most, and biology is integral to the study of the human anatomy or physiology.
 Advancing such knowledge would allow for scientists to better serve the health of local and global communities at large.

-The close-knit community at Manhattan College appealed to me the most.
+The close-knit community at Manhattan University appealed to me the most.
 In small class sizes, I feel that education can be more personalized and effective.
-The College was also located within the major cultural hub that is New York City, so there were great opportunities and experiences to look forward to.
+The University was also located within the major cultural hub that is New York City, so there were great opportunities and experiences to look forward to.

 What made you want to attend college?